HIV Infections/AIDS

 - Others ( mother-to-child, contaminated blood products, organ transplantation, unknown route )

 When a patient is infected by the HIV virus, it may take up to 10 years before he develops symptoms that bring him to the attention of a doctor.
-It is therefore recommended that individuals with high risk lifestyle be tested regularly so that the disease detected early and treatment is instituted early.
-Early treatment has the advantage of having a better response to drug therapy and alsominimising transmission of the infection to their close contacts.
+It is therefore recommended that individuals with high risk lifestyle be tested regularly so that the disease is detected early and treatment is instituted early.
+Early treatment has the advantage of having a better response to drug therapy and also minimising transmission of the infection to their close contacts.
 The HIV virus acts by depleting the body of immune cells, known as CD4 cells which are responsible for fighting infections.
 HIV patients are also more prone to cancers due to immune dysfunction, which has a role in the pathogenesis of certain cancers.
 The CD4 counts are surrogate markers of the integrity of the immune system.
-In general, when the CD4 counts are below 500 cell/ul, the patient should be started on anti-HIV treatment.
+In general, all infected the patients should be started on anti-HIV treatment.
 Early stage HIV infection often has no symptoms.
 Only a small number of patients will exhibit “seroconversion illness” which is a short febrile illness with rash and lymph node enlargement which occurs about 4-6 weeks after the initial infection.
 This is the time when the body starts making antibodies.
 The period between infection and the appearance of antibodies is about 4-6 weeks , which is called the ‘window period’ because blood test cannot detect the antibodies at this time.
+Newer generation tests and PCR testing can narrow the window period.

-Untreated AIDS, which is the final stage of the infection , carries a life expectancy of 1 – 3 years, and the infected patients will mostly succumb to severe infections or cancers.
+Untreated AIDS, which is the final stage of the HIV infection, carries a life expectancy of 1 to 3 years, and the infected patients will mostly succumb to severe infections or cancers.
 The signs and symptoms of late infections include:

 - Unexplained fever